-7 Lucky Tips to Closing the Deal when Selling Insurance Over the Phone
+7 Tips to Closing the Deal when Selling Insurance Over the Phone

 - Be prepared for the call.
 Practice your pitch, understand where you stand against competitors, read everything you can get your hands on about sales, and ask more experienced insurance salespeople for advice.
 Check out this blog post for more tips on improving your inside sales pitch effectiveness.

 - Script your pitch.
-Have a written pitch of what you need to say in the first few breaths of your call.
-You can change it around to the tone of your prospect once you’re on the phone, but know your script so you can add inflections into your voice and not sound like a monotone recording.
+Have a written sales script of what you need to say to your prospects.
+You can change the script around to match the tone of your contact once ‘you’re on the phone, but know your pitch so you can add inflections into your voice and not sound like a monotone recording.

 - Create a backup closing statement.
-If your prospect is not yet sold, have a secondary closing statement ready.
-Tying this back to tip number four, ask if it’s okay to call again at their next renewal time or even if you can send them a comparison of quotes.
-Sometimes having a visual instead of just hearing the numbers gives the buyer a chance to fully understand the value of your services.
+Is your prospect still on the fence?
+Have a “backup” closing statement handy.
+Tie this back to tip number four, and ask if it’s okay to call again at their next renewal time or even if you can send them a comparison of quotes.
+Sometimes having a visual instead of just hearing the numbers gives the buyer a chance to understand the value of your services.

 Technology for Selling Insurance Over the Phone

-- Website – I know this one sounds basic, but a website with content is a major lead generator.
-Content should be available for each stage of the buyer’s journey to have a greater chance of capturing leads.
+- Website – I know this one sounds basic, but a site with content can be a significant lead generator.
+Content should be available for each stage of the ‘buyer’s journey to have a higher chance of capturing leads.

-- Quoting Software – A program that compares quotes across several carriers is needed to provide the best option to your prospects.
+- Quoting Software – A program that compares quotes across several carriers is needed to provide the best option for your prospects.